alirezaalavi87/quantum-mnist/checklist.md

 ## Notes
 - Make sure to keep track of the references that the project is moving based off of and cite them(have organized bibliography)
+- Beware of premature optimization.
+First make sure the project is on the right track, the thought process is correct, and get some working versions before starting to optimize
+- Make sure the project (at least the docs) are peer-reviewed, by people on the spectrum(from most competent to least competent) of your intent audience, and make sure it is understandable by all of them